Jankyboy/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-multivariate-chart-net.md

 ---
 title: Create Multivariate chart | FusionCharts
-description: Read the guide to learn how to create a multivariate chart in FusionCharts.
-Display Global SuperStore measures across separate canvases.
+description: Read article to learn how to create a multivariate chart in FusionCharts, display the Global SuperStore databases with separate canvases for each measure.
 heading: Create Multivariate chart
 ---